SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Important Notes and Caveats

 \subsection{Small Offsets}

 The ZEM can overestimate intensities by up to $\zodiModelPercentOverestimate\%$ when compared with the corresponding IRS observations.
+At the same time, there are imperfections in the CVZ correction to the ZEM, as shown by the spread of the data around the red curve in Figure~\ref{fig:cvztime}, for example.
 If observations selected for backgrounds of a cube have similar zodiacal intensities, then the same zodiacal emission that is subtracted from the shards is added to the background, and the ZEM makes no impact on the cube.
-The same is true for the interpolated baseline frames.
-If, however, shards are selected with a wide distribution of zodiacal intensities, and/or these intensities are very different from the zodiacal intensity of the cube, then errors in the ZEM can manifest as offsets in the cube spectrum.
+Indeed, the same is true for the interpolated baseline frames.
+If, however, shards are selected with a wide distribution of zodiacal intensities, and/or these intensities are very different from the zodiacal intensity of the cube, then errors in the ZEM and CVZ correction can manifest as photometric offsets in the cube spectrum.
 Since these offsets are additive in nature and they do not vary spatially within a cube, we choose to demand deeper backgrounds even at the risk of offsets because the offsets can often be corrected for.

-In Figure~\ref{fig:offset_histogram}, we show the median surface brightnesses of dark spectra, i.e., the offsets, (see Section~\ref{sec:dark_regions}) across the entire sample.
+In Figure~\ref{fig:offset_histogram}, we show the median surface brightnesses of dark spectra (see Section~\ref{sec:dark_regions}), i.e., the offsets, across the entire sample.
 As desired, the distributions for each suborder are centered at 0\,\mjysr, indicating that significant offsets are uncommon.
 However, there are hundreds of cubes with offsets at the $\lesssim \offsetLevel$\,\mjysr\ level.
 These mostly affect LL cubes, where the zodiacal spectral intensity peaks, and thus inaccuracies in the ZEM are more significant.

 These offsets can only be identified unambiguously in cubes that have source-free regions by extracting spectra there and noting a spatially-invariant deviation from zero across the spectral range of the cube.
-In such cases, a correction could be applied by subtracting a 1D spectrum from a dark area within the cube.
-For this purpose, we provide corresponding ``dark mask" files in the SIMLA release that can be used to identify pixels in the cube, if any, that are within dark shards selected by the background pipeline.
+In such cases, a correction could be applied by subtracting a 1D spectrum from a dark area within the cube using the provided dark mask.
 However, we caution that these masks are subject to the same assumptions and limitations as the shard-selection criteria from Section~\ref{sec:shards}, and they should be used mindfully so as to not inadvertently subtract faint science targets from cubes.